AmartyaSharma7/AmartyaSharma7/README.md

 👋 Hi, I’m @AmartyaSharma7 , Amartya Sharma

-👀 ’m interested in competitive coding, analysis of algorithms and problem solving
+👀 ’m interested in problem solving , data structures and analysis of algorithms.

 🌱 I’m currently learning the concepts of Machine learning and Artificial Intelligence